lucascbeyeler/baseline/README.md

 --------------

 * Update the system and install some basic packages (like vim, unzip, ntp, and ca-certificates);
-* Configure a ntp client and change the timezone to America/Sao_Paulo;
+* Configure a ntp client and change the timezone to what you want;
 * Change the hostname and update the /etc/hosts to include 127.0.0.1 to answer when the hostname is resolved;
 * Enable some services, like ntp, to start during the boot (Upstart and SystemD);
 * Including hushlogin to hide the MOTD;